TheParadox/IX-Corps_website/README.md

 The models can be found under the "App/Models" folder.
 Whereas the migrations can be located in the "database/migrations" folder.

 ### Views:
 All views can be found within the "resources/views" folder.
 From there they are broken down by function.
 Early pages where tossed into folders (pages/processing/unit folders) without much consideration for naming or organization, as such they are subject to change.
-A naming convention has been set and as time goes on the pages and functions will be renamed, still trying to determine the simplest, easest to navigate + understand convention.
+A naming convention is still being worked on and as time goes on the pages and functions will be renamed, still trying to determine the simplest, easest to navigate + understand convention.

  #### Folders (alphabetical):
   - auth: views that deal with authorization, such as login